mattermost/docs/source/about/self-hosted-subscriptions.rst

 Renew your subscription
 -----------------------

 System admins will be alerted 60 days prior to license expiry via a banner in Mattermost.
 You can also dismiss the banner and renew your license at a later date via **System Console > Edition and License**.
-To renew your license, please `contact sales <https://mattermost.com/contact-sales/>`_.
+To renew your license, contact a `Mattermost Expert <https://mattermost.com/contact-sales/>`_

 Frequently asked questions
 --------------------------